cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

 Metadata consists of **properties** (a list of key-value pairs) or **tags** (a list of keys).
 Metadata and their use are described in the :ref:`Developers' Manual: Metadata <metadata>`.

-The HTTP RESTful API is divided into three sections:
+The HTTP RESTful API is divided into four sections:

 - :ref:`metadata properties <http-restful-api-metadata-properties>`;
 - :ref:`metadata tags <http-restful-api-metadata-tags>`; and
-- :ref:`searching properties and viewing lineage <http-restful-api-metadata-searching-viewing>`
+- :ref:`searching properties <http-restful-api-metadata-searching>`
+- :ref:`viewing lineage <http-restful-api-metadata-lineage>`

 In this API, ``<base-url>`` is as described under :ref:`Conventions
 <http-restful-api-conventions>`.
-Metadata keys and tags must conform to the CDAP
+Metadata keys, values, and tags must conform to the CDAP :ref:`supported characters
-:ref:`supported characters <supported-characters>`, and are limited to 50 characters in length.
-Metadata values are limited to 10K bytes in length.
+<supported-characters>`, and are limited to 50 characters in length.
+The entire metadata
+object associated with a single entity is limited to 10K bytes in size.

 .. _http-restful-api-metadata-properties: